core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 Receiving both options in a single request MUST treated like the presence of a critical request option that could not be processed
 (that option being either the Short-Uri-Path option or the conflicting option).

-The Short-Uri-Path option MUST NOT be used in combination with the Proxy-Uri option (or the similar Proxy-CRI option (of {{?I-D.ietf-core-href}})) by clients, and proxies that convert Uri-\* options into Proxy-Path MUST expand any Short-Uri-Path if they know the value.
+The Short-Uri-Path option MUST NOT be used in combination with the Proxy-Uri option (or the similar Proxy-CRI option (of {{?I-D.ietf-core-href}})) by clients.
+Proxies that understand Short-Uri-Path and convert Uri-\* options into Proxy-Uri MUST expand any Short-Uri-Path if they know the value.

-By the (de)composition rules of Proxy-Uri and Short-Uri-Path being safe-to-forward, a proxy is allowed to combine the option with Proxy-Uri (or Proxy-CRI) when it combines the Uri-\* options.
+By the (de)composition rules around Proxy-Uri, and because Short-Uri-Path is safe-to-forward, a proxy (being generally unaware of this specification) is allowed to combine the option with Proxy-Uri (or Proxy-CRI) when it combines the Uri-\* options.
 In such a combined message, the Uri-Path segments to which the Short-Uri-Path corresponds are appended to the path as if all components were present as individual options in the request without conflicting.
 Servers that support both Short-Uri-Path and Proxy-URI/-CRI SHOULD process requests accordingly.
 (This is not a strict requirement, as there are no known implementations of proxies that actually ).